airalab/sensors-connectivity/README.md

 Make a copy of `default.json` and fill it using description from the article.

 You also can set a logging file.
 The default file for logs is `logging.py`, which uses `console` and `file` handler by default.
-Pay attention for the `file` handler.
+Pay attention to the `file` handler.

 The template is stored in `connectivity/config/logging_template.py`.
 You can specify the path (`filename`), where your logs will be stored in (do not forget to create this directory if it doesn't exist).
 Default path for logs is `~/.logs`.
 You can find any other handlers in the [Logging facility module](https://docs.python.org/3.8/library/logging.html) for Python.